back

 Real Weddings

-Relaxed and Elegant Country House Wedding with Colourful Floor Meadow Flowers
+Relaxed and Elegant Davenport House Wedding with Colourful Meadow Aisle Flowers

 While Henry and his groomsmen were downstairs ready to welcome guests at the impressive front steps, Grace and her bridesmaids were upstairs putting the finishing touches to their looks.
 The bridesmaids looked stunning in lilac dresses of different styles, while Grace stole the show in a sweetheart neckline lace dress with draped off-the-shoulder detail and a killer lace train.
 Her bridesmaids wore their hair down in loose curls, and Grace had hers swept back in a romantic bun to hold her veil.